 Learning:

-As a school, we set high expectations of our pupils; individual writing targets are shared with each child and they aim to achieve them by the end of each writing unit.
-Pupils will also take self-responsibility for their targets and either create a new one for themselves or adjust their current target accordingly.
-We sometimes create pieces of writing as whole class – enabling us to share ideas; other times pupils are encouraged to work in pairs.
-Although, our aim is to prepare all children to develop their independent writing skills.
-Throughout every unit, all classes are issued with a ‘class text’.
-This text is the main stimulus for the writing throughout that unit of study.
-As children progress through the school, their writing increases in both quality and quantity.
-However, irrespective of the age range, all pupils are expected to write – at length – at least by the end of each unit of study.
-Classes are using a writing process called ‘The Write Stuff’.
-This is a process of teaching and learning whereby each lesson is explicitly split into activities where pupils are able to embed different skills.
-As a result, pupils build a deeper understanding of a particular text before using the content and structure to produce a lengthy piece of independent writing.
+As a school, we set high expectations of our pupils; ongoing live marking and verbal feedback helps them to know their writing targets and what they are expected to include in their independent write.
+Pupils also take self-responsibility for their targets by self-assessing against the Writing Assessment Grids that is provided during their independent writing.
+We sometimes create pieces of writing as a whole class-enabling the sharing of ideas; other times pupils are encouraged to work in pairs.
+Although, our intent is to prepare all children to develop their independent writing skills.
+Every unit of The Write Stuff has a text focus that the classes will use as their stimulus for that unit.
+As children progress through the school, their writing increases in quality and quantity.
+Adaptation is utilised by staff to ensure all pupils can access learning at their level and make progress, this includes children of SEND.
+Children are encouraged to work at length and independently during each unit of study.
+The process of writing in The Write Stuff is explicitly split into different activities that promote the development of the structure of writing.
+As a result of this approach, pupils build a deeper understanding of a particular text before using the content and structure to produce an independent piece of writing.

 Cross-curricular links: